 These cats are not feral.
 They are terrified, defensive, and confused.
 At Ten Lives, we believe they’re worth saving.

 Ten Lives is committed to rescuing these forgotten felines and with the help of our dedicated foster families we are able to give them the support they need to blossom.
-Through socialization sessions, positive reinforcement, and persistence we are able to witness remarkable breakthroughs- big and small.
+With the use of socialization sessions, positive reinforcement, and consistency we are able to witness remarkable breakthroughs- big and small.